Jameswhale/git-introduction/# Working colaboratively with git.md

 Now that you have successfully made and updated a pull request, swap roles with your partner and repeat steps 7-14 so they can try making the pull request and you can try reviewing one.

 ## 16. Merge conflicts
-Now that there has been multiple developers working on your repository you are in a position to create and resolve a merge conflict.
+Now that there have been multiple developers working on your repository you are in a position to create and resolve a merge conflict.
 This task can be done on your own but it does require that you have completed the pair work beforehand for it to work.

-Open helloworld.txt that you create back in step 4 of this workshop.
+Open helloworld.txt that you created back in step 4 of this workshop.
 Despite the changes that were made to this file during the pair work, the copy of this file stored locally on your laptop won't have any of these changes in it so it should just contain one line 'Hello World!'.
-This is because we haven't pulled those changes from the github repository yet (we won't do it now as this will prevent us from getting the merge conflict).
+This is because we haven't pulled those changes from the GitHub repository yet (we won't do it now as this will prevent us from getting the merge conflict).
 Edit helloworld.txt by adding `I'm making a merge conflict!` on a new line, then add and commit the change as before.
 Now when you try to do `git push origin master` you should see this:
 ```